Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 1/5
+Sitting down to crack algorithms really hard for me.
+There is a technique there, and I have to keep doing it.
+It's hard.

 ## 1/4

 Presenting Heaps with the man Cory.